-With express permission, some testimonies will be anonymised and shared at the second session, where those who can make change will hear our truths as expressed by us.
+With express permission, some testimonies were anonymised and shared at the second session.

-An open session for the wider theatre workforce, especially senior decision-makers.
+The second session was open to the wider theatre workforce, especially senior decision-makers.
 Responses and reflections from Session 1: Speak & Listen were shared, and time was given for thoughts and reactions.

 Attendance for the second and third sessions was open to everyone in the industry.

-There was no cost to attend but you can choose to make a voluntary contribution to Inc Arts Minds.
+There was no cost to attend but attendees can still make a voluntary contribution to Inc Arts Minds.